 In general, for taxable years beginning on or after January 1, 2015, California law conforms to the Internal Revenue Code (IRC) as of January 1, 2015.
 However, there are continuing differences between California and federal law.
 When California conforms to federal tax law changes, we do not always adopt all of the changes made at the federal level.
 For more information, go to ftb.ca.gov and search for conformity.
 Additional information can be found in FTB Pub.
-1001, Supplemental Guidelines to California Adjustments, the instructions for California Schedule CA (540 or 540NR), and the Business Entity tax booklets.
+1001, Supplemental Guidelines to California Adjustments, the instructions for California Schedule CA (540).
+California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents, and the Business Entity tax booklets.

 The instructions provided with California tax forms are a summary of California tax law and are only intended to aid taxpayers in preparing their state income tax returns.
 We include information that is most useful to the greatest number of taxpayers in the limited space available.
-It is not possible to include all requirements of the California Revenue and Taxation Code (R&TC) in the instructions.
+It is not possible to include all requirements of the R&TC in the instructions.
 Taxpayers should not consider the instructions as authoritative law.

-• For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California has suspended the net operating loss (NOL) carryover deduction.
-Corporations may continue to compute and carryover an NOL during the suspension period.
-However, corporations with taxable income of less than \$1,000,000 or with disaster loss carryovers are not affected by the NOL suspension rules.
+- The California Net Operating Loss (NOL) is figured the same way as the federal NOL, except that for California the carryover period and the amount to be carried over differ from federal allowances.
+See the NOL Carryover table for more information. - For taxable years beginning on or after January 1, 2020, and before January 1, 2022, California suspended the NOL carryover deduction.
+Corporations continued to compute and carryover an NOL during the suspension period.
+However, corporations with taxable income of less than \$1,000,000 or with disaster loss carryovers were not affected by the NOL suspension rules.

-The carryover period for suspended losses is extended by:
+The carryover period for suspended losses was extended by:

-- One year for losses incurred in taxable years beginning on or after January 1, 2021, and before January 1, 2022. - Two years for losses incurred in taxable years beginning on or after January 1, 2020, and before January 1, 2021. - Three years for losses incurred in taxable years beginning before January 1, 2020.
+- One year for losses incurred in taxable years beginning on or after January 1, 2021, and before January 1, 2022. - Two years for losses incurred in taxable years beginning on or after January 1, 2020, and before January 1, 2021.

+Three years for losses incurred in taxable years beginning before January 1, 2020.